Unified-Projects/llvm-project/llvm/docs/CommandGuide/dsymutil.rst

  architectures will be linked by default and any architectures that can't be properly linked will cause :program:`dsymutil` to return an error.

-.. option:: --build-variant-suffix <suffix=buildvariant>

- Specify the build variant suffix used to build the executable file.
- There can be multiple variants for the binary of a product, each built slightly differently.
-The most common build variants are 'debug' and 'profile'.
-Setting the DYLD_IMAGE_SUFFIX environment variable will cause dyld to load the specified variant at runtime.

 .. option:: --dump-debug-map

  Dump the *executable*'s debug-map (the list of the object files containing the debug information) in YAML format and exit.
-No DWARF link will take place.
+Not DWARF link will take place.

- .. option:: -D <path>

- Specify a directory that contain dSYM files to search for.
- This is used for mergeable libraries, so dsymutil knows where to look for dSYM files with  debug information about symbols present in those libraries.

-.. option:: --fat64

- Use a 64-bit header when emitting universal binaries.

 .. option:: --flat, -f